Best Things To Do In East London, UK | 35+ Activities & Attractions

 Back in the day, the neighbourhood housed many immigrants and French Protestants who came to England fleeing religious persecution.
 Today, it looks like something out of a movie set.

+Number 4 Princelet Street is one of the most photographed houses on the block.
 Its pinkish-red colour, crumbling facade and rows of old shutters makes a great backdrop for photoshoots.

 Cable Street Mural